Pope Francis (1936-2025)

 Funeral and Burial

-Pope Francis's body is now in Saint Peter's Basilica where it will lie in an open casket, allowing mourners to pay their respects.
-The Mass of Christian Burial will be held in St. Peter's Square on Saturday, April 26 at 10 a.m. local time (4 a.m. in Maine).
-The pope asked to be buried in the Basilica of St. Mary Major due to his deep devotion to the Blessed Mother.
+A Mass of Christian Burial for Pope Francis was held in St. Peter's Square on Saturday, April 26.
+An estimated 250,000 people filled the square for the Mass and thousands more lined the route to the Basilica of St. Mary Major, where Pope Francis asked to be entombed due to his deep devotion to the Blessed Mother.
 He asked to be buried “in the earth, simple, without particular decoration” and with the inscription only reading "Franciscus," his name in Latin.
 (Testament of the Holy Father Pope Francis)

 Prayer for Pope Francis